kwaldenphd/python-anaconda/lab-procedure.md

 print("You guessed it!")
 ```

-<blockquote>QN: Modify the code to change the range to have the user guess between 1 and 100.
+<blockquote>QO: Modify the code to change the range to have the user guess between 1 and 100.
 Then, change the conditional statement to return a “really close” message if they are within a 3 digit range of your number.
 Include the code in your notes and explain how the program works in your own words.</blockquote>

 # Task 10: Describing Data With Dictionaries